cryptape/dapp-demos/pet-shop/README.md

 })
 ```

-Check the block number right now, set an interval for valid block number.
+Check the block height right now and update validUntilBlock, if transaction doesn't executed after validUntilBlock, then we can say transaction failed.

 ```js
 App.contracts.Adoption.methods.adopt(petId).send(transaction)